 Thomas Edward Bridges, 2nd Baron Bridges1

-Thomas Edward Bridges, 2nd Baron Bridges was born on 27 November 1927.1 He is the son of Sir Edward Ettingdean Bridges, 1st Baron Bridges and Hon.
-Katharine Dianthe Farrer.1 He married Rachel Mary Bunbury, daughter of Sir Henry Noel Bunbury, on 1 September 1953.1
+Thomas Edward Bridges, 2nd Baron Bridges was born on 27 November 1927.1 He was the son of Edward Ettingdean Bridges, 1st Baron Bridges and Hon.
+Katharine Dianthe Farrer.1 He married Rachel Mary Bunbury, daughter of Sir Henry Noel Bunbury and Dorothea Merivale, on 1 September 1953.1 He died on 27 May 2017 at age 89.2

 Children of Thomas Edward Bridges, 2nd Baron Bridges and Rachel Mary Bunbury